jajosheni/newsletter-server/README.md

 # newsletter-server

-{Node, Express}JS server for saving articles to the mongoDB database.
+{Node, Express}JS server for saving/changing/deleting articles to the mongoDB database.